The Stranger (1973 film): Plot

-Stryker eventually escapes the hospital after almost being shot and killed by the security forces.
+Stryker eventually escapes the hospital after being injured and nearly killed by the security forces.
 When trying to make a call to Cape Kennedy at a telephone booth, he is shocked to find that the operator has never heard of it, or even the state of Florida.
-He hitches a ride and begins to realize that he is not on planet Earth, after seeing subtle differences such as three moons in the sky and discovering that the inhabitants of this planet are all left-handed.
+He hitches a ride and begins to realize that he is not on planet Earth, after seeing subtle differences such as three moons in the sky and discovering that the inhabitants of the planet are all left-handed.